-Jaguar Advisory Services Private Limited (JASPL) a Joint Venture with HDI Global SE isan Advisory Services Company domiciled in India.
+Jaguar Advisory Services Private Limited (JASPL) a Joint Venture with HDI Global SE isan advisory services Company domiciled in India.
 Presently JASPL provides manpowerservices.
-JASPL has earned a PBT of Rs.
-1.36 Lacs for the year ended 31 March 2020 against H1.05 lakh in previous year.
+JASPL has earned a PBT of H 0.58 lakh for the year ended 31 March 2020 against H1.05 lakh in previous year.

 Pursuant to Section 129(3) of the Companies Act 2013 a statement in Form AOC-1containing the salient features of the Financial Statement of your Company's subsidiaryand joint ventures forms part of this Report and hence not repeated here for the sake ofbrevity.

 In view of Net loss during the year the Company is not proposing any Transfer toStatutory Reserve as required under Regulation 45-IC of Reserve Bank of India Act 1934issued by RBI.

 As stipulated in Regulation 43A of SEBI (Listing Obligations and DisclosureRequirements) Regulations 2015 the Company has in place the Dividend Distribution Policywhich is available on the Company's website at its weblinki.e.https://magma.co.in/about-us/investor-relations/secretarial-documents/download-secretarial-documents/.The same also forms part of the Board's Report and is annexed as Annexure 6.

 With a view to conserve capital given the challenging situation caused by the ongoingCOVID-19 pandemic the Board of Directors has not recommended any dividend on EquityShares of the Company for the financial year ended 31 March 2020.